What is Adverb

 Adverbs of Frequency

-Adverb of frequency tells the frequency of an action.
-It tells how often something happens.
+An adverb of frequency tells the frequency of an action.
+It tells us how often something happens.

 • He always studies for five hours.